220 West Depot Street, Suite 405

 19. Counsel participation in voir dire.

 Judge Greer will conduct preliminary voir dire in criminal cases but allows counsel to conduct additional voir dire.
 Judge Greer will generally allow counsel to conduct voir dire in civil cases.
-Judge Greer will allow back strikes.
+"Back-striking" is not permitted.

 20. Time limits for opening and closing statements at trial.